 Top travel management software

 Most travel software will help you track and report on spending to help you make budget decisions, but doesn’t include everything you need for taxes and accounting purposes.

 While travel management software should integrate with your expense system, these are separate tools.
 That’s why we’ve broken down our software recommendations into those that help you manage travel versus those that help you report on expenses, as well as extra tools and add-ons.

 Tools for booking and managing travel

 TravelPerk offers the world’s largest travel inventory alongside powerful travel management features.
 It helps travelers and managers easily book travel for themselves and others within policy.

 TravelPerk also provides travel budget owners and finance teams with all of the features they need: travel spend tracking, expense reporting and integrations, and compliance insights.
-The tools is top-rated by travelers and administrators.
+The tool is top-rated by travelers and administrators.
 Plus, TravelPerk offers a free business travel software option which is ideal for those businesses looking to access a top-quality tool without the extra costs.

 Salestrip can be a good business travel software option for sales teams and consultants who use Salesforce.
 It allows you to track and manage travel at the CRM level, so you can assign trips to different customer accounts.

 If you like the experience of having a travel agency, but you also want modern software to go along with it, then you might enjoy Flightfox, which is a travel agency management software that provides an online tool where you can review upcoming trips, download expense reports, etc.

 While it won’t work as a complete stand-alone travel management solution, Airbnb for Work offers the features that businesses need to safely and easily let their travelers stay with Airbnb for business trips, including streamlined payment and duty of care integrations.
 Keep in mind that some travel management software (like TravelPerk) allow you to book with Airbnb for Work.